When Do Liquid Level Gauges Need to Be SOLAS Compliant

 If you’re curious about how Seetru’s safety valves could help you with your hydrogen project’s needs and requirements.
 Come and see for yourself at GH2 India!
 We’ll have a small selection of our hydrogen valves available to view.
 Our valves can cover a range of hydrogen applications and system types, from hydrogen production to storage and more!

-The valves that will be on display cover a wide pressure range, from 0.48 to 1,100 bar.
+The valves that will be on display cover a wide pressure range, from 0.2 bar to 1100.0 bar.
 Offering solutions for applications across all stages of the hydrogen supply chain.
 Starting with the Type 95605 / 956H5.
 A Seetru safety valve engineered for the high pressures in hydrogen filling and dispensing.
 We have a variant of this valve available for liquid hydrogen applications (contact us for detailed pressure ratings), making it an excellent choice for hydrogen storage and transportation.

 At our booth you’ll also be able to see Type 34410, a valve that provides overpressure protection in hydrogen production and compression systems.
 You’ll also see Type 646, a versatile and all-round solution well suited to compression, storage, and purification applications.
 Let’s not forget about the Type 946 Flanged safety valve.
 Made for hydrogen systems with flanged connections.
 It is easy to install and gives you the stable performance you and your team can rely on.